microsoftarchive/BatchAI/recipes/CNTK/CNTK-GPU-Python-Distributed-Infiniband/cli-instructions.md

 The job creation parameters are in [job.json](./job.json):

 - The job will use `batchaitraining/cntk:2.3-gpu-1bitsgd-py36-cuda8-cudnn6-intelmpi` container that is built based on [dockerfile](./dockerfile)
-- Will use job preparation task to execute job prreparation script (jobprep_cntk_distributed_ib.sh).
+- Will use job preparation task to execute job preparation script (jobprep_cntk_distributed_ib.sh).
 The CIFA-10 dataset will be downloaded and processed on compute nodes locally (under ```$AZ_BATCHAI_JOB_TEMP``` directory);
 - Will use configured previously input and output directories;
 - Will run TrainResNet_CIFAR10_Distributed.py providing CIFAR-10 Dataset path as the first parameter and desired mode output as the second one.
 - Will set ```processCount``` to 8, so that all 8 GPUs from 2 NC24r nodes will be used;
 - An input directory with IDs `SCRIPT` to allow the job to find the sample scripts via environment variable `$AZ_BATCHAI_INPUT_SCRIPT`;
 - stdOutErrPathPrefix specifies that the job should use file share for standard output and input;